atelierspierrot/famfamfam-flags-sprite/README.md

 Then you can start writing some Flag icons spans using the framework explained below.

-A demonstration page is available in the global package (that requires a PHP server) in `demo/` ; it shows in particular the list of available icons and their names.
+A demonstration page is available in the global package in `demo/` ; it shows in particular the list of available icons and their names.

 ### CSS Framework